MystenLabs/sui/doc/src/contribute/index.md

 title: Contributing to Sui
 ---

-To contribute, ensure you have the latest version of the codebase.
+Now that you understand Sui, consider helping the project.
+To contribute to Sui, ensure you have the latest version of the codebase.
 To clone the repository, run the following:
 ```bash
 git clone https://github.com/mystenlabs/sui.git
 cd sui